gvivies/rpi-scrumberry/README.md

 You need to install Docker on your Raspberry Pi.
 See awesome stuff done by Resin.io [here](http://resin.io/blog/docker-on-raspberry-pi-in-4-simple-steps/)

-## Install project on your Raspbberry Pi
+## Install project on your Raspberry Pi

   Build each Docker images for MongoDB and Scrumberry containers :